NicholasYe/NicholasYe_CV/index.md

 - _**First-Grade Award (3 out of 100), Core Member**_<br>
 - Programming robot CV algorithm to identify the objects through OpenCV.
 - Developing Linux environment and invoking OpenCV library on Raspberry Board.
-- Designing the electrical structure of the device and assembling the electrical system.
+- Designing expansion board with the aim of making use of all IO pin.
-- Powered by Python, on Raspberry Pi 4B.
+- Powered by Python/C++, on Raspberry Pi 4B and Arduino Board.

 ### **3. Patent of Portable Breathe Assisting Apparatus (Pending)** `Sep.2021 - Jan.2022`
 A breathe assisting apparatus which provides oxygen to patients and suctions of patients.